HowestX/howestx-docs/final.md

 ###### Adding a custom backend

-Add this in `common/djangoapps/student/models.py` at the end:
+Add this in `common/djangoapps/student/models.py` at the end

     from django_auth_ldap.backend import LDAPBackend